Topic

 Partners

-INVOST is a collaborative programme between the Swiss Student Union (VSS-UNES-USU), the University of Applied Sciences and Arts Western Switzerland (HES-SO) and the School of Engineering at the University of Applied Sciences and Arts Northwestern Switzerland (FHNW).
+INVOST is a collaborative project between the Swiss Student Union (VSS-UNES-USU), the University of Applied Sciences and Arts Western Switzerland (HES-SO) and the University of Applied Sciences and Arts Northwestern Switzerland (FHNW).